rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Now the day began to wear away, and the twelve came and said to him, Send the crowd away to go into the surrounding villages and countryside to find lodging and get provisions, for we are here in a desolate place. ^0912

 But he said to them, You give them something to eat.
-They said, We have no more than five loaves and two fish — unless we are to go and buy food for all these people. ^0913
+They said, We have no more than five loaves and two fish--unless we are to go and buy food for all these people. ^0913

 For there were about five thousand men.
 And he said to his disciples, Have them sit down in groups of about fifty each. ^0914